WE SELL SINGLE SHOT BREAK TOP AR15 PISTOLS IN OUR THOUSAND OAKS STORE!

 They must originate their life in one of two ways:

-1. Manufactured as a complete pistol by an FFL with the proper manufacturing FFL license (e.g. an 07 FFL) as a “Single Shot, Break Top”
+1. Manufactured as a complete pistol by an FFL with the proper manufacturing FFL license (e.g. an 07 FFL) as a “Single Shot, Break Top” (We manufacture and sell these in our Thousand Oaks, CA Store!)

 2. Private Party Transfer, both parties of the transaction must be present during the transfer